skywalkerSam/skywalkerSam.dev/_data/posts/a-starboy.md

 Contemplating my existence, asking questions, wandering and wondering about all there is in this absurdly strange little life...

+&nbsp;

 And after all, i am a boy, so there you go...
-"Starboy"
+"Starboy."

 &nbsp;
-&nbsp;
-&nbsp;

 ## Sources

 – Cover image [(**Source**)](https://images.nasa.gov/details/PIA15416)

-&nbsp;
-&nbsp;
 &nbsp;

 Until next time...✌️